NiGhTTraX/react-test-buffet/README.md

 ## Running the tests

 Running `gulp test` will build the non instrumented testing bundle and start karma.
-Karma is configured to run the tests in Firefox, Chrome and PhantomJS.
+Karma is configured to run the tests in Firefox and Chrome.

 To generate code coverage reports, run `gulp test-coverage`.
 This will instrument the source files with Istanbul and build an instrumented bundle.